pollution

 Edition: First printing.

-Condition: Very good in very good dust jacket. (some shelfwear, corners bumped.)
+Condition: Very good in a very good dust jacket (corners slightly bumped, short tears to dj)

 • HARMONY OF MAN'S INDUSTRY AND LIVING SPACE. by Spilhaus, Athelstan.